Digimon World 2: Plot

-Akira lives in Digital City, a town located in fictional "Directory Continent", a land where digimon used to live peacefully.
+Akira lives in Digital City, a town located in fictional "Directory Continent", a land where Digimon used to live peacefully.
 However, wild Digimon began attacking Akira's hometown, and Akira joins a guard team that is charged with protecting the peace and security of the region.

 At the start of the game, Akira finishes his last Training Mission and joins one of the Guard Teams (the player has the option of choosing between the Black Sword Team, the Gold Hawks team, or the Blue Falcon team).
 He receives missions from the Team Leader, which involve entering Domains and hunting down evil Digimon.

+After defeating a handful of wild Digimon bosses, Digital City is attacked by the Blood Knights, a team of rebels led by Crimson, a former Digital City tamer.
+After facing off with numerous Blood Knights, including the loquacious and boastful Commander Damian, Akira fights and defeats Crimson, who flees to File Island.
+Akira rescues File City's leader Jijimon, who informs Akira that Crimson has made a pact with the Chaos Generals.
+Akira defeats ChaosWarGreymon, ChaosMetalSeadramon, and ChaosPiedmon, obtaining each of their rings to reveal Crimson's location.
+He also meets Esteena, a mysterious girl who appeared in a flash of light in File City, and GAIA, a seemingly malfunctioning robot owned by Akira's ally Kim.
+Akira defeats the Chaos Generals' leader Chaos Lord, and foils a plot by Commander Damien to destroy Digital City.

+Esteena asks to speak with GAIA, who is revealed to be a rampant artificial intelligence.
+Esteena explains that the entire digital world is a computer simulation designed to study digital evolution, with Crimson in GAIA's thrall.
+After a final confrontation with the beastly transformed Crimson, Akira faces off with GAIA in the Kernel Zone.
+Upon defeating GAIA, the guard team chiefs and Mission Chief Carol explain that they were personnel on the Project GAIA simulation in the real world.
+They thank Akira for freeing the tamers from their extended suspended animation, and vow to build a new, safe Digital World.

 Development

 Digimon World 2 was announced in conjunction with Digimon World in May 1997, before either's release.